Experimental fiction: 4,576 words: approx. 30 minutes

 He took her hand and led her over to the blanket.

-She stiffened, her eyes on the black plastic bag.
+She caught the plastic bag and stiffened.
 “What’s in that?”

 “My only friend ever in my life.”